What we're doing to protect our native species against H5N1

 For a few species, using vaccination might be an effective tool during outbreaks to protect a core breeding population and prevent species extinction.

-The Department of Conservation (DOC) is doing a safety and efficacy trial on small numbers of 5 native bird species using Poulvac Flufend, a vaccine that can protect against HPAI.
+The Department of Conservation (DOC) has carried out a safety and efficacy trial on small numbers of 5 native bird species using Poulvac Flufend H5N3, a vaccine that can protect against HPAI H5N1.

-MPI approved the vaccine trial, which is being conducted by DOC veterinarians under strictly controlled conditions.
-The vaccine contains inactivated (dead) virus, meaning it can't cause infections with avian influenza.
+MPI approved the vaccine trial, which was conducted by DOC veterinarians under strictly controlled conditions.
+The vaccine used contains inactivated (dead) virus, meaning it can't cause infections with avian influenza.

 What to do if you find sick or dead birds